Levrault/llangis.xyz/src/pages/post/Developer-diary-dev-log-1-Projectiles/index.md

 ### Step 2 - States

-I create a state script eg. `atk-throw-spear.gd` and set all common parameters like cooldown, animation, what it does at enter and exit etc.
+I add a new state script eg. `atk-throw-spear.gd` and use a generic state template that manage cooldown, animation, enter and exit callback and etc..

 ```java
 extends 'res://character/states/state.gd'